SenseNet/sncom-resources/_docs/admin-ui/drawer-customization-in-general.md

 There are 3 possible values for choosing the type of the drawer:

-**mini-variant** - This can be opened and closed as it is shown above. _This is currently the default setting for desktop mode_
+**mini-variant** - This can be opened and closed as it is shown below. _This is currently the default setting for desktop mode_

 ![drawer mini-variant](/img/drawer-mini-variant.png "Drawer mini-variant"){:height="600px"}